B-CU And FAMU Selected as the 2016 All-Sports Award Winners

 The All-Sports Award are indicators of the overall strengths of the conference’s men’s and women’s athletic programs.
 Each institution was presented with a $20,000 check during a reception at the Ritz Carlton Hotel in Naples, Florida on Wednesday evening.

-“I would like to congratulate Bethune-Cookman University including President Edison Jackson, Director of Athletics Lynn Thompson, and the administrators, coaches, student-athletes and support staff for winning the 2014 Talmadge Layman Hill Award,” said MEAC Commissioner Dennis Thomas.
-“I also extend congratulations to Hampton University and President William R. Harvey, Director of Athletics Novelle Dickenson and all of the outstanding individuals including staff, coaches and student-athletes who were involved in the women’s programs winning the Mary McLeod Bethune Award.
+“I would like to congratulate Bethune-Cookman University including President Dr. Edison Jackson, Director of Athletics Lynn Thompson, and the administrators, coaches, student-athletes and support staff for winning the 2016 Talmadge Layman Hill Award and sharing the Mary McLeod Bethune Women’s All-Sports Award,” said MEAC Commissioner Dr. Dennis E. Thomas.
+“I also extend congratulations to Florida A&M University and President Dr. Elmira Mangum, Director of Athletics Milton Overton and all of the outstanding individuals including staff, coaches and student-athletes who were involved in the women’s programs sharing the Mary McLeod Bethune Award.”

 Points are awarded in a descending order beginning with 14 points for champions or first place regular season finishes.
 The second place team receives 12 points.
 Tied teams split the point total.

 The Mary McLeod Bethune and Talmadge Layman Hill Awards